Ankur Handa

 handa(dot)ankur(at)gmail(dot)com

 Hello World!
-I am a PhD student in the Department of Computing under the supervision of Dr. Andrew Davison.
+I obtained my PhD in the Department of Computing under the supervision of Dr. Andrew Davison.
+I work as a post-doctoral research assistant at University of Cambridge.

 Publications